tradik/mddb/services/mddb-mcp/README.md

 # Stdio mode (for Windsurf/Claude Desktop)
 go build -o mddb-mcp-stdio ./cmd/mddb-mcp-stdio

-# Or build both
+# Or use Makefile
-make build-all
+make build-stdio  # for stdio only make build-all    # for both
 ```

 ### Run